What is cloud computing?

 The cloud has seen a lot of change over the last decade.
 It began as just an idea in 1968 but didn’t really take off until 10 years ago when it started to gain popularity among business organizations for its ability to provide remote access and storage services that cut down on costs with little hassle or service interruption compared with traditional data centers located on-site.
 With AI now becoming more accessible thanks to machine learning, edge computing, etc., this industry will continue experiencing rapid growth which means we should expect even greater evolution from both current technologies like IoT too!

 It’s easy to see the benefits by looking at these major reasons – reduce costs, increase scalability and productivity, secure your sensitive data and provide mobility for your employees.
-So if you’re not using any of those features yet – now is the time to start moving your business towards a more efficient way of doing things! 🙂
+So if you’re not using any of those features yet – now is the time to start moving your business toward a more efficient way of doing things! 🙂

 To learn more about cloud computing check out Thinkcloudly blogs.